Trapezoidal Rule Calculator

 $$ \int_a^b f(x) dx \approx \frac{\Delta x}{2} [f(x_0) + 2f(x_1) + 2f(x_2) + 2f(x_3) + f(x_4)] $$

-• Δx is the change between the limit as Δx=b-a
+• Δx: the change between the limit as Δx=b-a

-• a and b are the upper and the lower limits
+• a and b: the upper and the lower limits

 How to Calculate the Trapezoidal Rule?

-Trapezoidal rule is used to calculate the definite integral function in a closed region with the help of the trapezoidal rule formula to avoid complex calculation because the regular integral is divided by a rectangle instead of a subinterval.
-Steps to Apply the Trapezoidal Rule:
+Trapezoidal rule is used to calculate the definite integral function in a closed region with the help of the trapezoidal rule formula to avoid complex calculation as the regular integral is divided by a rectangle instead of a subinterval.

 Step 1: Determine the given function f(x), subinterval value, and the upper and the lower limit.